 How To Cope With Island Fever?

-The best way to approach Island Fever is to embrace it and understand that it's only temporary in most cases.
+The best way to deal with over island fever is to embrace it and understand that it’s only temporary in most cases.
 Try to stay busy and find activities that you enjoy, whether you take surf lessons or find new restaurants to eat in the downtown area.

 Meeting new people can also help you to feel less isolated and lonely.
 Social interaction is extremely effective in treating island fever and can help take your mind off your negative thoughts and emotions.

-Taking day trips to mainland cities can also make it easier to have an escape and explore a new location to avoid feeling trapped.
-Keeping your schedule full and having new experiences will make it a smoother transition when adjusting to living on an island.
+Taking day trips to mainland cities can also make it easier to have an escape and explore a new location to avoid feeling trapped can help mitigate symptom of island fever.

 How To Get Over Island Fever?

-One of the best ways to cure island fever is to take vacations off the island every few months to ensure you can take a break and avoid feeling isolated.
+One of the best ways to get over island fever is to take vacations off the island every few months to ensure you can take a break and avoid feeling isolated.

 Reading magazines and newspapers from the mainland can also allow you to feel like you still have a connection to the outside world and feel included with the what’s occurring with the rest of the world.
 Enjoying entertainment with films and shows throughout the week can also help you to avoid placing too much of your focus on the island.